SharifdotG/CSE-205/Mid & Final Solve/Final/Spring 2022.md

 ### Conclusion

 The pseudo-code utilizes nested loops to iteratively identify and store duplicate elements from the given array using linear search.
 Through this process, it filters out non-duplicate elements and produces the expected output.

----

-Feel free to adapt this as needed for your specific context!

 ## 2. a.
 Compare 'Linear Search' with 'Binary Search'